 Trained Fair Game staff members run tables of around 4-6 players who work together to play through an adventure specifically designed for younger adventurers.
-Each session lasts 2 hours, and seasons run for around 3-12 weeks.
+Each session usually lasts 2 hours.

 The program has become immensely popular, providing kids with a way to exercise their creative, analytic, teamwork, and critical thinking skills in a fun environment.
 It has been a fantastic alternative to digital games, focusing on interpersonal collaboration and storytelling.

 The program was initially hosted with in-person sessions, but moved to a completely digital format starting in March 2020.
 While we adapted the program out of necessity, we have found that the digital format as a number of advantages and we plan to continue the digital program even after in-person events resume in-store.

 Dungeons and Dragons is a tabletop role playing game.
 Players participate in collaborative storytelling, working together to describe the characters and events in a story as it unfolds.
 Usually these stories take place in a "high fantasy" setting, though there are also sometimes science fiction or modern day elements.